System of Survival

 "System of Survival" is a song by the band Earth, Wind & Fire issued as a single in October 1987 on Columbia Records.
 The single reached number one on both the Billboard Hot Dance Music/Club Play chart and Billboard Hot R&B Singles chart.
 "System of Survival" also reached No. 9 on the New Zealand Pop Singles chart, No. 14 on the Dutch Pop Singles chart and No. 25 on the Belgian Pop Singles chart.

 Overview

-"System of Survival" was produced by Maurice White and Preston Glass and composed by an unknown songwriter called Skylark.
+"System of Survival" was produced by Maurice White and Preston Glass and written by a black songwriter known as Skylark that gave a demo tape containing the song to White while sitting in his Cadillac in the Studio D parking lot.

 The single's B-side was a non-album song called "Writing on the Wall".
 "System of Survival" was released on EWF's 1987 studio album Touch the World.

 Critical reception

 Jon Pareles of the New York Times described the song as having "a groove out of James Brown by way of Prince".
 Andrew Panos of Number One gave the song a four out of five star rating saying "The layoff has seen the EWF lads gain a bit of a social conscience as they sing here of the sufferings of the world and what a depressing place it is.
 You can however, ease your troubles if you have a nip out onto the dancefloor once in a while and jig along to splendid thumping disco tunes such as this".